 A special feature of glycerin is its small molecules .
 This means that glycerin is easily absorbed into the epidermis and works deeper in the skin than hyaluronic acid (also a humectant), which has larger molecules and is less able to penetrate the skin.

 This is how glycerin works on the skin:

 - stabilizes the skin's barrier function

-We firmly believe that glycerine is one of the best moisture binders of all and is essential for a good moisturizing skincare product.
+We firmly believe that glycerin is one of the best moisture binders of all and is essential for a good moisturizing skin care product.

-So where did the rumor come from that glycerin is said to have a drying effect?
+Then where does the rumor come from that glycerin is said to have a drying effect?
 As I said, glycerin loves water.
-However, the glycerin doesn't really care where the water comes from, as long as it is easily available.
+The glycerin doesn't really care where the water comes from, as long as it is easily available.
 It can come from three sources:

 - Water from the ambient air (at high humidity)

 - Water from other ingredients in the product